Homes for Disadvantaged Children

 The Ananias Home was about to close when we first met Mrs Khalida.
 “We have no funds,” Khalida told us.
 The Home, run by Caritas Lahore, provides a safe residential environment for 26 girls from Christian homes.
 It also provides in-house tuition to equip and prepare the girls for life in the outside world.
 Support of just 20,000 rupees a month (about £200 or $300) could help save the Home.
 Starfish Asia agreed to step in and Ananias became the first of seven homes we support.

 Today Khalida still mothers the girls – 26 of them.
 Some have graduated.
 Three are studying in College for degrees.
 So much can be achieved with so little.
 We are proud to be able to support the amazing Ananias Home.

 Homes for Children with Learning Difficulties: Agape Home and Mother Nest

-Starfish Asia also supports two centres for young people with learning difficulties or physical disabilities.
+Starfish Asia also supports two day-care centres for young people with learning difficulties or physical disabilities.
 Some of these children require long-term care.
 In some cases the centres provide occupational therapy for children with severe needs – a rare and very welcome provision by Starfish Asia partners with exceptional gifting and training.